efahsl/vega-developer-workshop-for-tv-apps/workshop_steps/4_performance_testing.md

 Select "No" for the following:

-_Selecting "No" will run a default UI automation script.
+_This option is only shown for subset of test cases.
+Selecting "No" will run a default UI automation script.
 Otherwise you can create a new custom Appium based UI automation script and use that._

 <img src="../images/XHR5b7b6421529748e1bc4b3f38d.png" height="400">